edinburgh-napier/SET09102/notes/unit1_code_quality/readability.md

 * **Law of Demeter (LoD)**: Clean code also promotes the Law of Demeter, which suggests that an object should only interact with its immediate collaborators and not with the internal details of others.
-This principle minimizes dependencies by preventing deep, complex relationships between classes.
+This principle minimises dependencies by preventing deep, complex relationships between classes.
 By following this guideline, clean code ensures that changes in one part of the system are less likely to cause a ripple effect throughout the codebase, which can reduce bugs and simplify future modifications.

 * **Open/Closed Principle (OCP)**: The Open/Closed Principle in clean code ensures that systems are open for extension but closed for modification.
-By adhering to this principle, developers can minimize dependencies by building modular components that can be extended without changing their core structure.
+By adhering to this principle, developers can minimise dependencies by building modular components that can be extended without changing their core structure.
 Clean code encourages the use of polymorphism, abstraction, and inheritance to achieve flexibility while reducing the need to modify existing code when introducing new functionality.

-* **Encapsulation**: Clean code also prioritizes encapsulation, hiding the internal workings of a class or module and exposing only what is necessary.
-This helps to minimize dependencies because external components are not reliant on the internal implementation details of a class.
+* **Encapsulation**: Clean code also prioritises encapsulation, hiding the internal workings of a class or module and exposing only what is necessary.
+This helps to minimise dependencies because external components are not reliant on the internal implementation details of a class.
 Changes to the internal implementation can occur without affecting how other parts of the system interact with it.

-By minimizing dependencies, clean code ensures that systems remain modular and flexible, which simplifies maintenance and testing.
+By minimising dependencies, clean code ensures that systems remain modular and flexible, which simplifies maintenance and testing.
 Code that is heavily dependent on other components is fragile and difficult to change without introducing errors.
 Clean code’s emphasis on reducing these dependencies leads to more stable, robust, and adaptable software.

-The clean code approach effectively represents standard software engineering principles by emphasizing simplicity and minimizing dependencies.
+The clean code approach effectively represents standard software engineering principles by emphasising simplicity and minimising dependencies.
 These two key goals are achieved through adherence to principles like SRP, DRY, DIP, and KISS, which promote clear, understandable, and maintainable code.
 By focusing on writing code that is simple, modular, and loosely coupled, the clean code philosophy aligns with broader software